Rio police occupy favelas in new push to combat gangs

 Police said they plan to occupy other nearby favelas, such as Manguinhos, Bandeira 2 and Conjunto Morar Carioca.

-(Reporting by Alexandre Loureiro; Additional reporting by Eduardo Simoes in Sao Paulo; Editing by Brad Haynes and Andrew Cawthorne)
+(Reporting by Alexandre Loureiro Additional reporting by Gabriel Stargardter and Eduardo Simoes; Editing by Emelia Sithole-Matarise)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))